jmboehm/RegressionTables.jl/docs/src/keep_drop_order.md

 Pages=["keep_order_drop.md"]
 ```

 the `keep`, `drop` and `order` keyword arguments act similarly and allow for quick selection of coefficients to keep and change.
-The sequence these coefficients are applied in is `keep` -> `drop` -> `order`, so coefficients kept can then be reordered.
+The sequence these options are applied in is `keep` -> `drop` -> `order`, so coefficients kept can then be reordered.
 There are four fundamental ways to select arguments:
 - By string
 - By Regex
 - By index number